A topic from the subject of Experimentation in Chemistry.

 Chemical separation techniques are widely used in chemistry for:

-• Analyzing complex samples, such as environmental samples or biological fluids.
+• Analyzing complex samples, such as environmental samples (water, soil, air), biological fluids (blood, urine), and pharmaceutical preparations.

 Conclusion

 Chemical separation techniques are powerful tools for isolating and purifying compounds from complex mixtures.
-By understanding the principles behind these techniques, chemists can effectively apply them to a wide range of experimental applications.
+By understanding the principles behind these techniques and selecting the appropriate method, chemists can effectively address a wide range of experimental challenges and obtain valuable information about the components of a sample.

 Chemical Separation Techniques in Experimentation